| Strona: 1 / 1 strony: [1] |

 These are available in the software to allow for future configuration requirements of the radio and to enhance the future operational capabilities of the radio if and when required.

 Note: These functions will only work with the correct radio firmware.
+The usage of these functions may have undesired side effects.

 Config Byte 1: